1 9 6 7 – 1 9 6 8 (UK)

 When you’re fighting Mysterons and all the hard blokes are down on Earth driving around in flash cars, you simply can not have enough sexy birds in white leather jumpsuits piloting supersonic fighter planes.
 My kind of organisation, Spectrum.

-The five Angels are Destiny, Symphony, Harmony, Rhapsody and Melody, and they fly a mean Angel Interceptor.
-These baby’s could clock 3,000 MPH!
+The five Angels are Destiny, Symphony, Harmony, Rhapsody and Melody, and they fly a mean Angel Interceptor (pictured below).
+These babies could clock 3,000 MPH!

 The chicks were a bit like The Spice Girls but with a lot more attitude.
 They also said “S.I.G” a lot . . .